 Chard is open for lunch Tuesday to Saturday and dinner only on Saturday nights.
 From December it will be open for lunch and dinner from Tuesday to Saturday.
 Find Chard at the iGiGi General Store at 31 Western Road.

-2. A secret restaurant hidden at the back of Thai supermarket
+2. A no-frills Thai restaurant hidden at the back of a supermarket

 It might look like an ordinary Thai supermarket on a busy main street in Brighton and Hove, but the Unithai Oriental Market is actually hiding a secret no-frills